PredixDev/px-tree/README.md

-#px-tree-view
+#px-tree

 ## Overview

-px-tree-view is a Predix UI component
+px-tree is a Predix UI component

 ## Usage